Updated: Jun 8

 2. Piglets are born.

-Litter Notification to the breed registry is done.
+Litter Notification to the breed registry IKHR is done by Halbert Farm.

 3. Reserving your piglet.

-Once you select a piglet, it is a $100 non-refundable deposit to reserve your piglet.
+Once you select a piglet, there is a $100 non-refundable deposit.

 $100 deposit is applied to the cost of your piglet.